hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 Completed the @cs50's Finance App in Python, Flask, and SQLITE3.
 I learned tons of new stuff.
 Now only the Final Project is left.
 I will do it in CSS and JavaScript because I am not comfortable with Flask yet.

+### Day 99: May 21, 2020.

+**Today's Progress:**
+Today I started building the Final Project using CSS, JavaScript, Bootstrap, Python, Flask, and SQLITE3.
+Yeah, I know that's a lot but I will gain experience and skill.
+I wanna end #100DaysOfCode with a bang.